nimbleltd/docs/src/validation.md

 *   '**auto:datetime**':
     The current date and time in ISO standard format will be substituted for this attribute's value when the object is first created.

-*   '**string**' (min, max):
-    A string with an optional minimum and maximum length.
-This is the default validation type for all rules.

 This list is incomplete at this time.
 We will update this list as new validation rules are created.

 We realize that it is impossible to perform all server side data validation using a predetermined finite set of validation rules.
 Our goal is not to cover all possibilities.
 We are currently working to define a reasonable set that covers as much territory as possible.
 We are also evaluating alternatives for how to handle more custom validation needs.